-Header Blocks are AutoCAD block-based title frames that automatically display project data — process name, step, user, date, version, algorithm conditions, and custom annotations.
+Header Blocks are AutoCAD block-based title frames that automatically display project data — process name, step, sub-step, user, date, version, algorithm conditions, an Equipment Modules summary, and custom annotations.
 Unlike text-based trackers, header blocks use standard AutoCAD block references with named attributes, making them fully compatible with existing CAD title block workflows.
-All attribute values update automatically as you navigate between steps and conditions — no manual refresh needed.
+All attribute values update automatically as you navigate between steps, sub-steps, and conditions — no manual refresh needed.

 🖱️ How to Access